tensorflow/docs/site/en/api_docs/python/tf/linalg/inv.md

-description: Computes the inverse of one or more square invertible matrices or their
+description: Computes the inverse of one or more square invertible matrices or their adjoints (conjugate transposes).

 <div itemscope itemtype="http://developers.google.com/ReferenceObject">
 <meta itemprop="name" content="tf.linalg.inv" />